idvorkin/idvorkin.github.io/_posts/2015-11-28-essentialism.md

   - strategy
 ---

 Essentialism is deciding what goes on your todo list, not how many things you can cross off.
+Being an essentialist means you say 'I choose to' not 'I have to', 'Only a few things matter', not 'all things matter' and 'I will do one thing', not 'I will do both'.
+The essential questions are 'How do I know when I'm done', 'If I didn't own this, would I buy it?', 'If I didn't have this opportunity what would I do to acquire it?'

 This is a summary of [Essentialisim](http://www.amazon.com/gp/product/B00G1J1D28/ref=dp-kindle-redirect?ie=UTF8&btkr=1)
+{%include amazon.html asin="B00G1J1D28" %}

 ## Essence